Right to be forgotten: European Union and United Kingdom

 The French Data Protection Agency appealed to the EU courts to seek action on Google for failing to delink in its global servers.
 In September 2019 the Court of Justice for the EU issued its decision, finding that Google is not required to delink on sites external to the EU, concluding that "Currently, there is no obligation under EU law, for a search engine operator who grants a request for de-referencing made by a data subject ... to carry out such a de-referencing on all the versions of its search engine."

 As of September 2015, the most delinked site is www.facebook.com.
 Three of Google's own sites, groups.google.com, plus.google.com and www.youtube.com are among the ten most delinked sites.
 In addition to Google, Yahoo! and Bing have also made forms available for making delinking requests.

 In September 2019, the European Court of Justice ruled that the right to be forgotten did not apply outside of its member states.
 The ruling meant that Google did not have to delete the names of individuals from all of its international versions.
+In a separate judgment delivered on the same day, the Court also ruled that search engines generally have to remove 'special category' data search results, such as those revealing health status or criminal records, returned upon a search for a person's name upon request, with a very high bar for an exception.
+They do not however need to obtain explicit consent before indexing such data, even though the law typically requires explicit consent before data processing, on the basis that such examination would not be within the powers, responsibiities or capabilities of a search engine.
+The consequences of this judgment have been criticised in data protection scholarship, as its logic implies that technologies that are designed in a way that renders data protection compliance impossible may be given the right to avoid the law.